jean-petitclerc/Secret/README.md

 - Clone the repo
 - create a data folder in the repo folder
 - Create a config.py file and update it as you wish.
+Make sure you change ADMIN_EMAILID.

 ```
 class Config(object):
+    ADMIN_EMAILID='you@example.com'
     SQLALCHEMY_DATABASE_URI = 'sqlite:///data/secret.db'
     SQLALCHEMY_TRACK_MODIFICATIONS=False
     SECRET_KEY='-- put your application secret key here --'